Advanced-computer-lab-2024/Roammate/README.md

 <details>
 <summary>Tourist</summary>

-- **User Profile & Preferences**: Update profile, set preferences (budget, family-friendly, historic areas, etc.), and view wallet.
+- **User Profile & Preferences**: Update profile, choose currency for viewing the prices, set preferences (budget, family-friendly, historic areas, etc.), and view wallet.
 - **Booking & Payment**: Book activities, itineraries, flights, hotels or transportation and pay using credit/debit or wallet with Stripe integration.
 - **Event & Itinerary Management**: Search, view, bookmark, sort or filter upcoming activities and itineraries; receive notifications for bookings and reminders.
 - **Engagement & Feedback**: Rate, comment on, and share activities, itineraries, and guides; redeem loyalty points for cash in wallet.